gatsbyjs/gatsby/docs/blog/2020-05-22-happy-fifth-bday-gatsby/index.md

 So I set out to create a framework that would be:

 - Configuration/Convention driven but easily overridable with code.
 - No reload page transitions.
-The initial HTML page would load followed quickly by a js bundle with the content for the rest of the site.
+The initial HTML page would load followed quickly by a JS bundle with the content for the rest of the site.
 - Smart code splitting
 - Themes that are installable separately
 - Support for Markdown/Asciidoctor/other text formats